Introduction and Interests

 I had an uncle who was Chief of Police and my dad fixed TVs for everyone in town for many years.
 He worked first at Whites Auto until it burned and then moved his business to Becknells.

-My memories that fit with these details, but I don't remember the specific people.
+My memories that fit with these details.
 I remember being given a tour with my father of the Four Winds when it was still under construction.
-So I guess it was Patti's uncle Joe Murphy that was showing my father and me around the shell of the Four Winds under construction.
-I remember it as the owner that was explaining it to us, telling where this and that would be, how the rooms were organized and such.
-But I did not remember a name.
+In a discussion on the Quanah Connection Group discussion list Luann Merrick commented that Freddy and Bobby Haynes were the first managers of the Four Winds.
+This filled the gap in my memory of the name of the manager who showed my father and me around the shell of the Four Winds under construction.
+I remember Freddy explaining things to us, telling where this and that would be, how the rooms were organized and such.

 Patti had some other salient information about her family history: